|Rewards Rating:||3.9 / 5|

 |United Club Infinite Card||75,000 miles * 1.52 cents / mile = $1,140||$15,900 * 1.34 miles / dollar * 1.52 cents / mile = $324||$525||$939|

-In year two, the average cardholder will earn around $191 with the United Explorer card.
-Meanwhile, if you ignore its luxury perks, the Club Infinite card will end up costing the average cardholder about $205 per year.
+Things change in year two, however.
+Based on our model of the average cardholder, we estimate around $195 in earnings with the United Explorer card while the Club Infinite card will end up costing the average cardholder about $200 per year (if you ignore the value of the card’s perks).
 As a result, the card’s luxury perks – especially the included United Club membership – will be make-or-break for prospective applicants

 Enjoy a complimentary United Club membership

 As its name implies, the United Club Infinite Card’s included United Club membership is one of the card’s biggest selling points.
 United Club lounges feature complimentary beverages and snacks, free Wi-Fi and more.
 Without the Club Infinite card, a membership would cost you $650 per year or 85,000 miles per year.

 When you factor in the value of this membership, the Club Infinite card more than pays for itself, even without a sign-up bonus.
 Indeed, if you look at the United Club membership’s value as the card’s annual bonus, the Club Infinite card outshines the United Explorer card.

 Along with its generous ongoing rewards and lounge access, the Club Infinite card gets you a number of compelling travel perks, including: